Olly Murs: Other work

 In January 2013, as part of celebrations to mark the 150th anniversary of the founding of The FA, Murs was appointed as an FA150 Ambassador, along with other leading figures from the world of football such as Alan Shearer, Gary Lineker and Sir Bobby Charlton.

 Murs has also been involved in modelling/fashion work, including some modelling for the autumn/winter 2012 range of Robbie Williams' clothing label Farrell.

 Murs released an illustrated autobiography, Happy Days, published by Coronet (an imprint of Hodder & Stoughton) on 11 October 2012.
 Photography for the book was shot by Dean Freeman, who has also worked on books for JLS, Michael Bublé and David Beckham, and Murs also recorded an audio version of the book that was made available to download.
 In January 2013 it was confirmed that Murs would guest star in a season 5 episode of the American drama series 90210 where he would perform "Troublemaker" and "Right Place Right Time".
 The episode aired on 22 April 2013.
 On 6 October 2013, Murs returned to The X Factor as a guest mentor to help judge Gary Barlow pick his finalist for the finals of the competition.

 On 10 November 2014, Murs confirmed on his Twitter account that he would join the line up for Band Aid 30.
 Murs confirmed on 12 March 2015 that he would be releasing a second book titled On The Road.

 ITV confirmed on 11 October 2017 that Murs had become a coach on the seventh series of The Voice UK.
-He has returned for the eighth series, ninth series, and the tenth series.
+He returned for five more series of the show, before his exit in 2024.

+Global Media & Entertainment confirmed that as of 1 March 2024, Murs would be broadcasting a national show with Mark Wright across the Heart Radio network.
+The show broadcasts weekly from 9am-12pm on Saturdays.